JeevanMali24/Docker/interview-Q-A.md

 - A **load balancer** focuses on distributing traffic.
 - A **reverse proxy** focuses on managing and forwarding requests.

+4)How would you write a Terraform script to cerate an ec2 instance and run a script on every reboot?
-4)Here’s a concise Terraform script to create an EC2 instance and run a script on every reboot:
+Here’s a concise Terraform script to create an EC2 instance and run a script on every reboot:

 ```hcl
 provider "aws" {